Facebook Pixel Tracker

 It’s also important to consider what other freelancers are charging.
 You might calculate a pay rate of $45 per hour, only to discover that someone else in the market is charging less for the same quality of work.
 Do your research.
 Find out what other freelancers are charging.
 Look at their work.
 Compare it to yours.
 But don’t be tempted to lower your prices just yet.

 Yes, it’s important to get a feel for what others are charging because you could lower your rates initially, build up clients, and then increase your rates.
 It’s equally important not to sell yourself short in the freelancing game.
-Take the numbers you calculated for what you should charge, compare them to what other similar freelancers are charging, then evaluate your options.
+Take the numbers you calculated for what you should charge, compare them to what other similar freelancers are charging, and then evaluate your options.
 You will almost certainly be competing with other freelancers based on price and quality.
 Finding a solid middle ground to build on is crucial.

 Measure yourself against competitors

 Comparison can be a dangerous thing.
 Don’t get too caught up in trying to be like your competition—the best goal you can have is to improve your services and products.
 Checking out your competition can help motivate you in that goal.
-Just be sure to not get distracted by it.
+Just be sure not to get distracted by it.

 One of the best ways to measure yourself and your work against the competition is to ask your customers and clients for reviews.
 Request feedback on the product, promptness, and professionalism of the service, what they liked or didn’t like.
 Then take that feedback and make what you do and what you offer better.